RyanVankriekinge/Codeucation/README.md

 27. **Apply padding to arrow in select item**
     Used [StackOverflow - Padding doesn't apply to select html tag dropdown arrow](https://stackoverflow.com/questions/70162260/padding-doesnt-apply-to-select-html-tag-dropdown-arrow) apply padding to the selection arrow.

+28. **Speeding up mongoose queries**
+    Used [MongooJS - Faster Mongoose queries with Lean](<https://mongoosejs.com/docs/tutorials/lean.html#:~:text=The%20lean%20option%20tells%20Mongoose,POJOs)%2C%20not%20Mongoose%20documents.>) to create quicker queries

+29. **Links to URLs containing parantheses in Marksdown**
+    Used [Meta - Links to URLs containing parantheses](https://meta.stackexchange.com/questions/13501/links-to-urls-containing-parentheses) to link to URLs in marksdown when containing parantheses.

+30. **Using Mongoose**
+    Used [Mongoose doucmentation](https://mongoosejs.com/docs/) to use the mongoose library.